 Sudz works on both sides of the fence as a freelance writer and director for TV dramas and feature films.
-Sudz’s latest feature film, Home Again, won the prestigious PAFF‐BAFTA Festival Choice Award in Los Angeles and was recently nominated for Best Direction from the Directors Guild of Canada (DGC).
+Sudz’s feature film, Home Again, won the prestigious PAFF‐ BAFTA Festival Choice Award in Los Angeles and was nominated for Best Direction from the Directors Guild of Canada (DGC).
 Home Again is the follow up to his multiple award winning and Genie nominated debut feature film Love, Sex and Eating the Bones.
-Sudz is developing two new feature films, Operation Red Dog and Colour Blind.
-He is currently in pre-production on ‘Shoot the Messenger,’ his first Dramatic series co-created with writer/producer Jennifer Holness airing on the CBC.
+His Dramatic series ‘Shoot the Messenger,’ with writer/producer Jennifer Holness was aired on the CBC and WGN America.

 Sudz directed The Phantoms, which won an International Kids Emmy.
 He also won a Canadian Screen Award for Best Direction for the TV movie as well as garnering a Director’s Guild of Canada Best Direction nomination.
-The Dream Street Pictures project aired in Fall 2012 on CBC.
+The Dream Street Pictures project aired on CBC.

 Sudz also co-wrote and directed the dramatic miniseries Guns for CBC based on four families caught up in illegal gun trafficking.
 Starring Colm Feore and Elisha Cuthbert, Guns won five Gemini Awards including Best Writing and Directing for Sudz.

-Sudz’s episodic television directing work includes: Syfy Network’s Haven CW’s Reign, Beauty and the Beast, CBC’s Cracked, numerous Murdoch Mysteries, Heartland and Wild Roses.
+Sudz’s episodic television directing work includes: NBCs Blindspot, CWs Flash, Supergirl and Batwoman, Netflix’s Designated Survivor and Ginny and Georgia, Syfy Network’s Haven, CW’s Reign, Beauty and the Beast, CBC’s Cracked, numerous Murdoch Mysteries and Frankie Drake, Heartland and Wild Roses.

 He directed the pilot and second episode of Da Kink in my Hair for Global, Degrassi: The Next Generation for CTV, The Famous Jett Jackson for Disney, Drop the Beat for CBC, Skin Deep III for Life Network, Tell It Like It Is for W Network, Brand New Life for NFB/YTV and Canadian Geographic for Kids for TVO.